 Phoneline: 07709 624903

 Current GBO roles… people within the collective generally play different parts.
 At the moment we have 2 people working on regular fundraising and another 2 keeping an overview of funds and managing the bank and PayPal accounts.
 1 person has taken on the majority of camp / welfare coordination over the years with others chipping in.
 Our arrestee support person is always on call but lives out of the area with an otherwise busy life (and luckily hasn’t been needed much over the years).
 Police liaison, on the other hand, is a connected, but much bigger role, being needed outside of cull periods a lot more as well.
 Media is an area we’re trying to improve on, though we’re pretty sorted social media-wise as our reports are written up by any of our admins in the above roles, plus those focusing more on coordination of people on the ground, for sett-surveying, during the cull and for emergency call-outs.
 Website updates are mainly organised by one of the admins.
-1 of the coordinators is currently mapping all known setts on a central database for the three counties while another has more of an overview of upcoming events such as sett-surveying training days run by us and country shows and other events which we could go to and raise awareness.
+1 of the coordinators is currently mapping all known setts on a central database alongside a number of other individuals for the three counties while another has more of an overview of upcoming events such as sett-surveying training days run by us and country shows and other events which we could go to and raise awareness.
 The public phone line is held by one person at the moment but with various others able to take on the role, even during the intense cull periods.
 Intel obviously comes through to us via social media and the phone line as well as from people we meet whilst our, but we also gather our own, doing our own research though this usually falls to whoever is interested in a particular angle or has certain knowledge on an issue, so isn’t the responsibility of any individual specifically.
 Logs are kept of reports and intel by a few of the collective.
 A few of us write articles and information for wider dissemination with a collective member who has good contacts for printing and so on.
 It’s only when we write it down that we realise just how busy we are… and that’s before we talk about daily sett-surveying, meetings and talking to those who call in!

 A week before the cull began in 2016 two people doing their regular checks of setts caught a group of badger baiters digging down into an active sett, one that is heavily targeted by cull contractors.
 Numerous poachers have also been caught in the act over the years and illegally-set traps and snares found.
 We ended up working with the police and even pro-cull landowners on some of these occasions…